muratk5n/thirdwave/en/README.md

 ---

 They should've played up the mystery little more.. story ended too quickly.
 They can learn from the Americans.
+You do "is it, or isn't it" for days then send in the attack submarine.

 NYT: "Mystery Sphere on Japanese Beach Was Just a Buoy, Experts Say"